FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

     <http://smtlib.cs.uiowa.edu/language.shtml>`_ language.
 We refer
     to the "SMT-LIB v2" language as SMT2.

-  * Alejandro Aguirre wrote a `tech report:
+  * Alejandro Aguirre wrote a `tech report
     <https://catalin-hritcu.github.io/students/alejandro/report.pdf>`_
     describing work in progress towards formalizing F*'s SMT encoding.

-  * Michal Moskal's `Programming with Triggers:
+  * Michal Moskal's `Programming with Triggers
     <https://moskal.me/pdf/prtrig.pdf>`_ describes how to pick
     triggers for quantifier instantiation and how to debug and profile the SMT solver, in the context of Vcc and the relation Hypervisor Verification project.

-  * Leonardo de Moura and Nikolaj Bjorner `describe how E-matching is implemented in Z3:
+  * Leonardo de Moura and Nikolaj Bjorner `describe how E-matching is implemented in Z3
     <http://leodemoura.github.io/files/ematching.pdf>`_ (at least
     circa 2007).